DanP23/IT-1025/README.md

 ### Filename: PasswordLogic.pdf
 ### PasswordLogic.pdf is a flow chart demonstrating how a password system would lock after 3 incorrect attempts

+### Filename: Python.png
+### python program that adds 2 variables stores them in a 3rd then outputs to user.